Terradue/doc-developer-sandbox/source/start/laboratory/index.rst

 ..
 CONGRATS::
 You have now completed your setup for accessing your laboratory on Terradue's Cloud Platform.
 What about having now a quick introduction to some Application Development examples ?
-They are presented in the Developer's Quick Start guide.
+They are presented in the :ref:`Developer's Quick Start guide <../../developer/index.rst>`.

 Known caveats
 ---------------------